sodadata/docs/_includes/glossary-measurement.md

-The value for a metric that Soda SQL checks against during a scan.
-For example, in the test `row_count = 5`, `row_count` is the metric and `5` is the measurement.
+The value for a metric that Soda Core collects during a scan.